kazewong/flowMC/CONTRIBUTING.md

 simplest possible **code sample** demonstrating the expected behavior that is not occurring.
 Also label the issue with the bug label.

+### Did you write a patch that fixes a bug?

+Open a new GitHub pull request with the patch.
+Ensure the PR description clearly describes the problem and solution.
+Include the relevant issue number if applicable.

 ### Do you intend to add a new feature or change an existing feature?

+Please follow the following principle when you are thinking about adding a new feature or changing an existing feature:

+1. The new feature should be able to take advantage of `jax.jit` whenever possible.
+2. Light weight and modular implementation is preferred.
+3. The core package only does sampling.
+If you have a concrete example that involves a complete analysis such as plotting and models, see the next contribution guide.

+Suggestions for new features are welcome on [flowMC support group](https://groups.google.com/u/1/g/flowmc).
+Note that features related to the core algorithm are unlikely to be accepted since that may include a lot of breaking changes.

+### Do you intend to introduce an example or tutorial?